anjani161161/Team-101/README.md

 - Natural disaster monitoring services for real-time data
 - Font families: DM Sans and Space Grotesk from Google Fonts

-## 📞 Support

-For support, email support@atmoswatch.com or create an issue in this repository.

 ## 🔄 Version History